 The 2023 Cadillac Lyriq is the brand's first all-electric vehicle and the vanguard of a bunch of new EVs from parent company General Motors.
 This electric luxury midsize SUV introduces a new generation of battery technology, dynamic styling and Cadillac's latest technology features.

 2023 Cadillac Lyriq

-The 2023 Cadillac Lyriq seems to be a true Tesla competitor.
-Its daring cabin design and unique tech also signal a new direction for the somewhat behind-the-times Cadillac brand.
-But know that it's not set to arrive until the winter of 2022.
-By then there will be many new luxury EVs for you to choose from, and the Lyriq might not seem quite as special as it does now.
+The 2023 Cadillac Lyriq's daring design and unique tech signal a new direction for the Cadillac brand.
+By the time deliveries begin, in the first half of 2022, there will be many new luxury EVs for you to choose from.
+We'll report on how the Lyriq fares against its rivals when it arrives next year.